Cellie0320/personal_expense_tracker/README.md

 3. **Login or Register:**
    - Use the index page to access your account or register a new ZARWISE account.

-## 5. Key Features
-- **User Authentication:** Secure login and registration with password hashing.
-- **Expense Management:** Add, edit, delete, and view expenses.
-- **Data Retrieval:** Fetch expenses, total expenses, and detailed expense information.
-- **Data Export:** Export expenses as a CSV file.
-- **Profile Management:** Update user profile information and delete user profile.
-- **Chart Data:** Retrieve data for generating expense charts.

-## 6. Conclusion
+   ## 6. Conclusion and Support
    You have successfully set up and run the Personal Expense Tracker project using UniServer.
    If you have any questions or need further assistance, you can contact the maintainer at [marceldelange20@gmail.com](mailto:marceldelange20@gmail.com).

 ## License
 This project is licensed under the Apache License.
-See the [LICENSE](https://github.com/Cellie0320/personal_expense_tracker/blob/main/LICENSE.md) file for more details.
+See the [LICENSE](LICENSE.md) file for more details.